gngram/systemd-service-config-options/README.md

 ### SystemCallFilter

-**Type**:
+Specifies a system call filter for the service, restricting the types of system calls that processes within the service can make.

-**Default**:
+**Type**: *Space-separated list of system calls.*

-A space-separated list of system call names.
+**Default**: If not explicitly specified, there are no restrictions imposed by systemd on system calls.

-Specifies which system calls executed by unit processes are allowed.
-If a system call executed is not in this list, the process will be terminated with the `SIGSYS` signal (allow-listing).
+**Options**:

-- If the list begins with "~", the effect is inverted, meaning only the listed system calls will result in termination.
+- *List of system calls*: Specifies the allowed system calls for processes within the service.
+If the list begins with "~", the effect is inverted, meaning only the listed system calls will result in termination.

-- Predefined sets of system calls are available, starting with "@" followed by the name of the set.
+Predefined sets of system calls are available, starting with "@" followed by the name of the set.

 [SystemCallFilter](https://www.freedesktop.org/software/systemd/man/systemd.exec.html#SystemCallFilter=)